-When installed and operated as described in these instructions, the E.P.A Osburn 900 wood stove is suitable for use as a freestanding wood stove in residential installations.
-The E.P.A Osburn 900 wood stove is not intended for installation in a bedroom or a mobile home.
+When installed and operated as described in these instructions, the Osburn 1500 wood stove is suitable for use as a freestanding wood stove in residential installations.
+The Osburn 1500 wood stove is not intended for installation in a bedroom.

 In Canada, the CSA B365 Installation Code for Solid Fuel Burning Appliances and Equipment and the CSA C22.1 Canadian National Electrical Code are to be followed in the absence of local code requirements.
 In the USA, the ANSI NFPA 70 National Electrical Code and NFPA 211 Standard for Chimneys, Fireplaces, Vents and Solid Fuel-Burning Appliances are to be followed in the absence of local code requirements.